bensonhsieh2006/NTUEE-Computer-Science-Final-Project/README.md

 6. Gameplay(Stage 01, 02, 03):
+  There are 3 stages in total to choose from, each with a unique monster.

   - Character movement: **w(up), a(left), s(down), d(right)** (note that uppercase/lowercase matters)
   - Shoot bullets:      **Mouse left click** \
-                        The traveling direction of the bullet depends on the relative position of the mouse and the character
+                        "The traveling direction of the bullet depends on the relative position of the mouse and the character."
   - Pause:              **Mouse left click** on the "PAUSE" button to pause the game. \
                         **Mouse left click** on the "PLAY" button to resume.
   - Gameover:           When the game is over, a "RETURN" button will appear on the bottom-left of the screen. \